george24601/notes/java/jvm/gc.md

 ### GC algorithms

+When new gen is full - minor GC, if not enough space after minor GC, will put them into old gen, old gen run out of space, do full gco

 Some garbage collectors, however, may choose not to distinguish between genuine object references and look-alikes.
 Such garbage collectors are called conservative because they may not always free every unreferenced object.
 Sometimes a garbage object will be wrongly considered to be live by a conservative collector, because an object reference look-alike referred to it.

 Two basic approaches to distinguishing live objects from garbage are reference counting and tracing.
 Reference counting garbage collectors distinguish live objects from garbage objects by keeping a count for each object on the heap.
 The count keeps track of the number of references to that object.
 Tracing garbage collectors actually trace out the graph of references starting with the root nodes.
 Objects that are encountered during the trace are marked in some way.
 After the trace is complete, unmarked objects are known to be unreachable and can be garbage collected.